Showing posts with label was sylvia plath a pacifist. Show all posts

 "The Tempest in Boston was the first play that Plath ever saw."
 It was January 20, 1945 and Plath was 12.
 The experience resonated throughout her life.
 Who bought the tickets to that play?

 "Sylvia and Ted went to Paris on their honeymoon."
-Yes, but the newlyweds tagged along, all day for eight days, with Aurelia, who had planned to tour Paris by herself.
+Yes, but the newlyweds tagged along, all day for eight days, with Aurelia, who had planned to tour Paris with Sylvia alone.

 Family photo from Sylvia's wallet